Motorbike History Check

 It can be problematic and costly to buy a used motorbike without a master and spare key.
 If these aren’t available, it could be an indication that the motorbike is stolen.

-Many online vehicle history checkers will offer a free motorbike history check.
-These will typically rehash the information that is available for free from gov.uk websites, but you’ll usually have to pay more to access important information relating to outstanding finance, insurance claims and theft.
+Many online vehicle history checkers will offer a free motorbike VIN check.
+These services typically rehash the information that is available (for free) from gov.uk websites, and you’ll usually have to pay more to access important information relating to outstanding finance, insurance claims and theft.

 Free motorcycle VIN check

-You can check a motorbike's VIN number for free with carVertical using the link below.
+You can check a motorbike's VIN number for free with carVertical using the link below, which Carvertical call a VIN Decoder.
 You'll only receive very basic information from this, but will be able to see if the VIN matches the motorbike manufacturer.
-You can then decide if you want to pay for a full motorbike history check.
+You can then decide if you want to pay for a full motorbike history check later on.

-How much does the carVertical motorbike history check cost?
+How much does the carVertical motorbike check cost?

 A motorbike history check with carVertical gets cheaper the more reports you purchase.